Welcome to HSL's virtual tour. Please feel free to contact us if you have any questions.

-The second floor contains HSL's magnificent Austin Flint Main Reading Room, as well as our collection of printed books.
-Several computer stations are also located just off the elevator.
+The second floor contains HSL's magnificent Austin Flint Main Reading Room, designated a silent study area, as well as our collection of printed books.
+Several computer stations are also located just off the elevator for convenience.

 During renovation of Abbott Hall from 1983-85, care was taken to preserve the Reading Room so it currently appears much as it was when first built.
 The design was modelled from a room in Hatfield House, Hertfordshire, England, built in the first decade of the 17th century for Sir Robert and William Cecil, Earls of Salisbury.